insure logo

 Key Takeaways

-Residents of Reno pay an average of $115 a month for homeowners insurance, as per Insure.com’s rate analysis.
-It’s $5 less than the state average of $120 and $100 less than the national average for home insurance across the United States.
+Homeowners in Reno pay an average of $115 per month.
+It’s $5 less than the state average of $120 and $100 less than the national average for home insurance across the nation.

-Among the carriers analyzed, Nationwide is the cheapest homeowners insurance company in Reno.
-It’s average annual rate for Reno homeowners is $1,095, while State Farm ranks second.
+Among the carriers we analyzed, Nationwide is the most affordable homeowners insurance company in Reno.
+Its average annual rate for homeowners in Reno is $1,095 , while State Farm ranks second.

 Home insurance company Annual rate